U.S. Citizens and Immigrants (Domestic Undergraduate Applicants)

 Student Orientation Programs

-The Office of Admissions and New Student Programs coordinates an orientation program for all undergraduate students new to PSU.
-All newly admitted undergraduate students are required to attend a new student orientation session prior to registering for courses.
+Enrollment Management coordinates orientation programs for all undergraduate students new to PSU.
+All newly admitted undergraduate students are required to attend a new student orientation session before registering for courses.

 Orientation provides students with the opportunity to meet with current PSU faculty, professional staff, and students in order to: